Start your business

 If you fail to register a fictitious name in Pennsylvania, your business is considered an unregistered entity.
 As such, it can’t use the courts of Pennsylvania to enforce a contract that was entered into using the DBA name.
 Enforcement is prevented until registration, and the court may impose a $500 penalty on your entity.

 A Pennsylvania DBA name will not need to be renewed to comply with state requirements.
-Should you need to make any changes to your DBA name, you’ll need to file a “Fictitious Name Amendment, Withdrawal, Cancellation” form online or by mail with a $70 fee.
+Should you need to make any changes to your DBA name, you’ll need to file a “Fictitious Name Amendment, Withdrawal, Cancellation” form online or by mail with the required fee.

-You need a DBA name for your Pennsylvania business if you plan to operate under any name that is different from your proper name or your business’s legal name.
+• You need a DBA name for your Pennsylvania business if you plan to operate under any name that is different from your business’s legal name.
 The Department of State and others need to identify who owns every business in operation within Pennsylvania.
-If you wish to drop designations from your company’s name or keep your name private, registering a DBA name might be worth it.
+If you wish to drop designators from your company’s name or keep your name private, registering a DBA name might be worth it.

 For example, a restaurant owner may want to open another restaurant and begin a catering service, too.
 They create two separate DBA names: one for the new restaurant that offers a different cuisine than the original restaurant and one for the exclusive catering company.

-If you’re the sole proprietor of a business, you only need a DBA name if you plan to do business under any name other than your legal name.
-Sole proprietors often opt to use a DBA name when they want to add to their legal name or keep their name private.
+• If you’re the sole proprietor of a business, you only need a DBA name if you plan to do business under any name other than your legal name.